pesfahanian/django_celery_mongo/README.md

 # django_celery_mongo

-Experimenting with exporting Django-celery results and logs to a MongoDB database.
+Exporting Django-celery results and logs to a MongoDB database.

 This application is developed using:
 - [Django](https://www.djangoproject.com/)